Light-C-O/wedding_invites-ca1/README.md

     - Created a Resource Controller, it is a special type of Controller that automatically handles common actions you usually need for a resource.
 Thinng like create(), show(), edit() etc. Unlike a reguallar Controller, it generates all standard CRUD methods to make things operate faster and easier.
     - A View was made as well, which  bascally displays the user interface, it is the front-end code that user sees in the browser.
     - Created routes in the web.php.
 A route is simply a way to define what should happen when someone visits a specific URL in your web app.
+    - A web.php is a routes files provided by Laravel, it is where you define routes(_URLs_) for your web application that can be accessed through the browser.

 - **Thursday - 2nd Oct:**
     - Had a few problems with Laravel, and it turns there were syntax errors as well as the fact I migrated but forgot seed the database.